milewdev/tchart/CHECKLIST.md

 - Is the web site up to date?
 - Is the version number correct on the project web site (<title> and in the header)?
 - Is the copyright date correct on the project web site (in the footer)?
-- Does the version under Installation in README match what is in lib/tchart/version.rb?
 - Check git status.
 - Check travis-lint.
 - git push